Theodor Heinrich Engelbrecht

 Theodor Heinrich Engelbrecht (6 October 1853 – 18 October 1934) was a German agronomist, geographer, farmer and politician.

 Biography

-He was born in Obendeich (near Glückstadt), in Schleswig-Holstein.
+He was born in Obendeich (near Glückstadt), in the Duchy of Holstein, at the time under the control of Denmark.
 He acquired his education at the universities of Leipzig and Strasbourg, and in 1911 received the honorary degree of doctor from the University of Breslau.
 In 1895 he joined the Prussian House of Representatives as a member of the Free Conservative Party.